pepe5/altair-intro/personal_daily_life/personal_sharesmemberships.md

 *   you will move to co-house 30kms to east, where tractors are mounted and
 *   after 3 months of newcomers training, you will gain the full-membership and get that machine to “intensive” _use_.

-But you have to understand, that that tractor is co-house property.
+But you have to understand, that tractor is co-house property.
 (Only KIT is your private.)

 *   So because it is era of tractors, many other members came in these 3 months and joined the tractor’s queue: you are about 20 people per the machine currently
 *   This is because engines monolytes didn’t arrive long time already.